Creating Redirects

 Redirects are wrappers around Nginx's

-rewrite rules and can use the full syntax, including regular expressions.
+rewrite rules (opens new window) and can use the full redirect syntax supported by Nginx, including regular expressions.
 For example, you could use

 = / to only match the root of the domain.

 Forge supports two types of redirects:

 - Permanent (HTTP Status Code 301)